 The VR counselor must use the following process to handle and destroy CCH results:

 The CCH results must be purged and destroyed (for example, deleting from email and then deleting from the Deleted folder in the email application, such as Outlook) immediately after the criminal history record has served the immediate purpose for which it was obtained.
-For example, after the VR counselor discusses the implication of the CCH results with the customer, the VR counselor immediately destroys the CCH results.
+For example, after the VR counselor discusses the implication of the fingerprint-based CCH results with the customer, the VR counselor immediately destroys the CCH results.

 VR may release the fingerprint-based CCH results to the customer or customer’s representative if there is a valid release or written request prior to the destruction of the fingerprint CCH results by the VR counselor.